 - Personal Statement: You will be required to submit a Statement of Purpose, clearly and concisely delineating your focus or interest, special aptitude or personal characteristics and any other relevant factors related to your career aspirations in the profession of urban planning.
 Additionally, discuss your reasons for applying to the College of Architecture and Landscape Architecture and the University of Arizona.

-Biographical profile/resume including a complete record of academic and professional work
+- Resume/Curriculum Vitae: You will be asked to provide a biographical profile/resume including a complete record of academic and professional work.

 CAPLA Graduate Programs Office